 When you unintentionally cause other people serious injury or property harm, insurance helps you prevent financial ruin.
 Truth is, insurance may not always be enough.
 That is where umbrella insurance comes in.

-It’s important to understand exactly what umbrella coverage is, how it functions, and how much it costs, before you can decide if you need a personal umbrella policy.
+It’s vital to understand just what umbrella insurance coverage is, how it works, and how much it costs before you can decide if you need a personal umbrella policy.

 What is Umbrella Insurance and How Does it Work ?